webcenter-fr/elasticsearch-operator/documentations/elasticsearch/node-group-settings.md

 - **replicas** (number / required): The number of instances
 - **roles** (slice of string / required): The list of node roles
 - **persistence** (object): The persistent volume to use to store Elasticsearch data.
 Default is `emptyDir` (not peristent)
+  - **volumeClaim** (object): Use it if you should to use PVC.
+Read the [official doc to know the properties](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
+  - **volume** (object): Use it if you should to use existing volume or hostPath.
+Read the [official doc to know the properties](https://kubernetes.io/fr/docs/concepts/storage/volumes/)
 - **antiAffinity** (object): The pod anti affinity to use.
 Hard or soft and the key to use to compute it.
 Default is `soft` with the key `kubernetes.io/hostname`
   - **type**: The anti affinity type.
 Default to `soft`
   - **topologyKey**: The toplogy key to use to compute anti affinity.
 Default to `kubernetes.io/hostname`.